-Table 2: Number of conflict reasons and ess. critical pairs,

-Conclusion.
-Instead of overwhelming the user with a large number of conflicts as the state-of-the-art fine-grained CDA does, a multi-granular analysis supports a continuously deeper understanding of conflicts where needed.
-In this example, rule pair (re-turnUnpaidGood, offerGift) is of special interest since it may be conflicting and specifies activities of two processes that should run independently of each other.
+Table 2: Number of conflict reasons and ess. critical pairs, resp., in coarse and fine-grained representations a multi-granular analysis supports a continuously deeper understanding of conflicts where needed.
+In this example, rule pair (returnUnpaidGood, offerGift) is of special interest since it may be conflicting and specifies activities of two processes that should run independently of each other.
 From the analysis, we can deduce that data mining on unpaid goods may lead to inconsistencies.
 To avoid such conflicts, the activities may be adapted by, e.g., offering a gift only for goods that have been already paid.